 - 4. To have successfully met all the programme's requirements and be awarded a certificate, the student must have been enrolled on the programme in the period the tests were taken. - 5.
-Any student who has successfully satisfied the programme's requirements and is entitled to be awarded a certificate may ask the Examination Board to delay awarding the certificate.
-This request to delay the issue of the certificate should be submitted within two weeks of the student being told of the results of the review of his/her academic record.
-At the time of submitting the request, the student should indicate when he/she wants to receive the certificate
+Students who have successfully satisfied the programme's requirements and are entitled to be awarded a certificate may ask the Examination Board to delay awarding the certificate.
+This request to delay the issue of the certificate should be submitted within two weeks of students being told of the results of the review of their academic record.
+At the time of submitting the request, students should indicate when they want to receive the certificate